manalynx/100-days-of-code/log.md

 ### Day 7: July 17, 2022

 **Today's Progress**:\
-1- I completed the survey form's project and submitted it at FreeCodeCamp.
+- I completed the survey form's project and submitted it at FreeCodeCamp.

+**Thoughts** It was fun working on this project .I feel good after submitting it more confident of my codding skills.